obisianrk/ai-saas/README.md

-Clark - Authentication and Manage account shad-cn - ui components
+Clerk - Authentication and Manage account | shad-cn - ui components |
+Clerk WebHook - to add user data from clerk to our database |